clj-pdf/clj-pdf/README.md

 :tabloid
 ```

-alternatively, explicit page size can also be specified using a vector, eg:
+Alternatively, explicit page size can also be specified using a vector, eg:

 ```clojure
 :size [1296 1296]
 ```
-the size defaults to a4 page size if none is provided.
+The size defaults to A4 page size if none is provided.

-orientation defaults to portrait, unless `:landscape` is specified.
+Orientation defaults to portrait, unless `:landscape` is specified.

-#### font
+#### Font

-a font is defined by a map consisting of the following parameters, all parameters are optional
+A font is defined by a map consisting of the following parameters, all parameters are optional

 * :family has following options: :courier, :helvetica, :times-roman, :symbol, :zapfdingbats defaults to :helvetica
-* :ttf-name is the name of a ttf font installed on the system. overrides :family parameter. it could be an absolute or relative path to a font file; it will also seek for a font in classpath resources.
+* :ttf-name is the name of a TTF font installed on the system.
+Overrides :family parameter.
+It could be an absolute or relative path to a font file; it will also seek for a font in classpath resources.
 * :encoding should be set to :unicode to enable unicode support if custom :ttf-name font is used
 * :size is a number default is 10
 * :style has following options: :bold, :italic, :bold-italic, :normal, :strikethru, :underline defaults to :normal